dheeraj7596/SCDV/README.md

   -  Pandas
   -  Gensim

-For theory and explanation of SDV, please visit https://dheeraj7596.github.io/SDV/.
+For theory and explanation of SCDV, please visit https://dheeraj7596.github.io/SDV/.

     Note: You neednot download 20Newsgroup or Reuters-21578 dataset.
 All datasets are present in their respective directories.